We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although your body produces ALA, the amount it makes is relatively small compared to the amount you get through your diet.
 Red meat and organ meat are among the best animal sources while spinach, broccoli, rice bran, tomato, and Brussels sprouts are among the best plant sources.

 ALA has powerful antioxidant effects that are thought to have benefits for our health.
-It’s a common addition to skin care products, and many companies claim that it can protect your skin from environmental damage and prevent signs of aging.

 Let’s dig deeper into the potential benefits of ALA for skin care and look at how you can best use it.